Retreat – The Discipline of Authentic Movement in times of the unknown – Together in Presence

-This retreat welcomes all experienced practicioners and students, learners and Blessed Teachers of the Discipline of Authentic Movement
+This retreat welcomes experienced practicioners and students, learners, Blessed Teachers and Faculty of Circles of Four of the Discipline of Authentic Movement

 - who long to turn toward each other and all others with resonance and trust, to practice and reflect from embodied realtional awareness.